tinwatchman/grawlix/README.md

 - [ ] Internationalization / support for languages other than English
 - [ ] Regular expression optimization
 - [ ] New grawlix styles
-- [ ] Improved branch test coverage for util.js
+- [ ] Improve test coverage for util.js

 ## Credits and Licensing